fluaten/Pinacotek/readme.md

 Author : Nicolas Boillot <http://www.fluate.net/code/pinacotek>

+An app I made specifically to show gifs, images in general and video in fullscreen on a computer (for exhibition purpose).
+With a diaporama mode, gifs can be mixed with regular image, and video.

+Edit settings.txt to change parameters at start.

-Put all media (images, videos, gifs) in folder media.
+Put all media (images, videos, gifs) in folder « media », it will read them in order depending on their filenames.
 Rename files to define order of diaporama.

-Drag and drop a gif, video, image on the window to play it and set the folder for the diaporama.
+Or, you can drag and drop a gif, video, image on the window to play it and set the folder for the diaporama.

+media type : gif / mov / avi / mp4 / mpg / mpeg / png / jpg / tiff / bmp / jpeg

 ### Download (Mac OS X 10.4-10.8)